MrBenJ/modern-js-by-example/book/006-miscellaneous-tooling.md

 Miscellaneous Tooling
 =====================

 This chapter shows the less-common, but still good to know stuff when it comes to JavaScript.
-For the examples, I'll do my best to show some real world situations for each one, but for the most part, you wouldn't really be using this stuff often, but for the specific practical applications that you'll see, they're the perfect tool for doing so.
+For the examples  I'll do my best to show some real world situations for each one, but for the most part, you wouldn't really be using this stuff often.
+However, for the specific practical applications that you'll see, they're the perfect tool for doing so.

 # Proxy API